cosmos/governance/proposals/2021-01-stargate-upgrade-b/README.md

 ## Key Results

 ------------
-If passed, this governance proposal would commit the Cosmos Hub to halting the `cosmoshub-3` at 06:00 UTC on Feb 18th exporting the state and starting `cosmoshub-4` based on gaia XX.
+If passed, this governance proposal would commit the Cosmos Hub to halting the `cosmoshub-3` at 06:00 UTC on Feb 18th exporting the state and starting `cosmoshub-4` based on gaia 4.0.0

 ## Context